SummaryRead the full fact sheet

-The menstrual cycle is complex and is controlled by many different glands and the hormones that these glands produce.
-A brain structure called the hypothalamus causes the nearby pituitary gland to produce certain chemicals, which prompt the ovaries to produce the sex hormones oestrogen and progesterone.
+- The menstrual cycle is complex and controlled by many different glands and the hormones that these glands produce.

 Phases of the menstrual cycle

-The four main phases of the menstrual cycle are:
+There are four main phases of the menstrual cycle.

 Common menstrual problems

 Some of the more common menstrual problems include:

 - – hormonal events before a period can trigger a range of side effects in women at risk, including fluid retention, headaches, fatigue and irritability.
 Treatment options include exercise and dietary changes

 - – or painful periods.
 It is thought that the uterus is prompted by certain hormones to squeeze harder than necessary to dislodge its lining.
 Treatment options include pain-relieving medication and the oral contraceptive pill

 - (previously known as menorrhagia) – if left untreated, this can cause .
 Treatment options include oral and a to regulate the flow

 - – or absence of menstrual periods.
 This is considered abnormal, except during pre-, , and .
 Possible causes include low or high body weight and excessive exercise.